51Degrees/specifications/pipeline-specification/conceptual-overview.md

 ### Flow Element

 A **Flow Element** is a black box which takes a Flow Data and performs some processing.
-This processing may read Evidence and/or Element Data instances that have been added by previous elements.
-It may add new Evidence values and may add an instance of its own Element Data, which may or may not have Properties populated.
+This processing can read Evidence and/or Element Data instances that have been added by previous elements.
+It MAY add an instance of its own Element Data, with values for it's own Properties populated.

 See [resource cleanup](features/resource-cleanup.md) for details on ensuring Flow Element resources are cleaned up correctly.

 ### Flow Element builder

-It is highly recommended that Flow Elements have some associated builder/factory that is used to create Flow Element instances.
+It is highly RECOMMENDED that Flow Elements have some associated builder/factory that is used to create Flow Element instances.

 The exact specification of this component is less important than having a common